All Collections

 Written by Anthony

 Certain driving alerts like hard braking and rapid acceleration can be set to light, moderate, or excessive.
-You may be curious what these mean and how we determine the criteria for each level.
+You'll choose which alerts you recieve when you setup the notification.

-Fundamentally these events are measures of a speed change over a period of time.
-All of these are recorded and displayed on completed trips and the light, moderate and excessive settings just determine whether you will get an alert on your device.
+Fundamentally, these events are measures of a speed change over a period of time.
+All of these are recorded and displayed on completed trips and the settings just determine whether you will receive an alert on your device.

-• An 8 MPH increase within 1 second or less will be identified as Rapid Acceleration Event.
+• An 8 MPH increase within 1 second or less will be identified as a rapid acceleration event.

-Then we divide the number of events by the length of your trip, which provides a measure of what would be considered light, moderate, or excessive.
+The number of events is divided by the length of your trip, which provides a measure of what would be considered light, moderate, or excessive.

-• 3 events during a 20 mile trip would trigger for Light
+• Three events during a 20-mile trip would trigger for Light

-• 5 events during a 100 mile trip would not trigger for Light
+• Five events during a 20-mile trip would trigger for Moderate

 Did this answer your question?